-1. There shall be open access to both regulated and merchant network facilities on non-discriminatory conditions. unless exempted according to Article 7 of the Regulation.
-Collection of congestion rents must be set-or determined by market mechanisms-in a non-discriminatory and transparent manner.
+There shall be open access to both regulated and merchant business model network facilities on non-discriminatory conditions.-unless exempted according to Article 7 of the Regulation.
+Any network charges or Ceollection of congestion incomerents must be set - or determined via by market based mechanisms - in a non-discriminatory and transparent manner.
 The regulatory authorities must have the responsibility for ensuring this.
+For the avoidance of doubt, paragraph 6.1 of these Guidelines shall not apply to interconnectors (or part thereof) operating on the basis of a merchant business model.merchant facilities.